 - Mr. Moose 3.5 tog

-We also have the following in the next size up ready to go:
+We also had the following in the next size up ready to go in the 18-36 months size:

 - Jungle Friends 1.0 tog